So you’re looking to learn how to increase bench press strength?

 The dumbbell movements tend to be a good teacher of form for your pressing movements in general.
 Using the dumbbells forces your coordinating muscles to engage much more, and this can aid in enhancing your coordination and confidence in your barbell bench press.

-I recommend leading with the dumbbell bench press in your workout at least every 3rd or 4th chest workout to keep a good pace in your workout.
+I recommend leading with the dumbbell press in your workout at least every 3rd or 4th chest workout to keep a good pace in your workout.

 Use Workout Chains And Workout Bands to Employ Progressive Overload into Every Rep